Russia budget cuts threaten long-term economic prospects

 Russia had been planning to spend tens of billions of dollars on infrastructure over the coming years to compensate for years of underinvestment.
 Projects linked to the 2018 soccer World Cup alone have been costed at 664 billion roubles ($12.6 billion), half to come from the federal budget.

-Russia has dozens of so-called Targeted Federal Programs, multi-year plans covering everything from regional development to space exploration as well as transport projects, and costing close to 1 trillion roubles each year.
+Russia has dozens of so-called Targeted Federal Programmes, multi-year plans covering everything from regional development to space exploration as well as transport projects, and costing close to 1 trillion roubles each year.

-The government commission set up to study cutbacks has focused on these programs, criticizing several for poor efficiency.
-For example, a 5 trillion rouble program to develop transport links in 2010-15 failed either to join up the country, or to boost business, it concluded.
+The government commission set up to study cutbacks has focused on these programmes, criticising several for poor efficiency.
+For example, a 5 trillion rouble programme to develop transport links in 2010-15 failed either to join up the country, or to boost business, it concluded.